xscriptorcode/xscriptorcode.github.io/README.md

 * Navbar.tsx — Defines the structure of the navbar, including the icons, glassmorphism effect, and dimensions.

 * NavLink.jsx — Controls the behavior of the navbar links.

+* ContactForm.tsx – Creates the email message to be handled by the user's email client (e.g., Gmail or Outlook), while also sending it internally through an API on the website.

 * RepoImage.tsx — Contains the logic to fetch and display a preview image for each repository directly from GitHub.